adamculp/refactoring101/README.md

 NOTE: While this series of files/steps highlights common refactorings, it is not supposed to representative of "great code".
 By that I mean there is still more refactoring/work to be done to make it perfect.
 These files are meant for training only, and not meant to be completed project.

+Also note that whitespace is not how I would normally handle code.
+However, since this code will be used in presentation slides for a talk I have handled whitespace a bit differntly so code blocks are smaller, thus enabling code to be shown larger on the slides.

 Files/Steps
 -----------